-Board Committees
+Board Committees & Committee Meeting Attendance

 The Boards of the Company and the Bank are identical in membership.
 The Boards have standing executive, nominating, audit and compensation committees (or committees performing similar functions) as listed below.
 The Board of Directors has adopted charters for its Audit Committee, Compensation Committee and Nominating Committee to define the duties and responsibilities of those committees.
 These charters are available on our website at www.npbankshares.com.
-The Board has established a Risk and Compliance Committee in conjunction with its formal written agreement with the Federal Reserve Bank of Richmond and the Virginia State Corporation Commission Bureau of Financial Institutions ("Written Agreement".)
+The Board had established a Risk and Compliance Committee in conjunction with its formal written agreement with the Federal Reserve Bank of Richmond and the Virginia State Corporation Commission Bureau of Financial Institutions ("Written Agreement".)
+The Written Agreement was terminated effective January 20, 2016; however, the Risk and Compliance Committee will still continue as a committee of the Company and Bank.
 The Board may, from time to time, establish committees for specific, designated purposes.